About Chandler Heights

 The Chandler Heights Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Maricopa County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Chandler Heights, Arizona residents are available through the local police department and authorized providers in Maricopa County.
+Fingerprinting services for Chandler Heights, Arizona residents are available through local police (where present) and authorized providers in Maricopa County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Chandler Heights Police Department or Maricopa County Sheriff's Office for scheduling and fees.

 To register to vote in Chandler Heights, Arizona, residents can register online through the Arizona Secretary of State's website, by mail, or in person at the Maricopa County elections office.
 Arizona requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Arizona Secretary of State's voter lookup tool.
 For local municipal elections in Chandler Heights, contact the Maricopa County Clerk's office for schedules and ballot information.

 Property records for Chandler Heights, Arizona are maintained by the Maricopa County Assessor's Office and the Maricopa County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Maricopa County, including parcels in Chandler Heights.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Maricopa County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Arizona counties provide online property record searches through their county websites.
-For in-person requests, visit the Maricopa County offices at the county courthouse.
 The Maricopa County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Chandler Heights, Arizona residents are available through both county and state offices.
 The Arizona Department of Health Services, Office of Vital Records, located in Phoenix, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Arizona.
 Orders can be placed online, by mail, or in person.
 Locally, the Maricopa County Clerk's office issues marriage licenses and maintains marriage records for Maricopa County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.